Frenzoid/JuniorSoftwareDeveloper/README.md

 - One last think i tought about this morning is to set a rate limit for the requests ( in case this is not covered by an api gateway ), to avoid DDOS attacks.

 4. **Hai usato strumenti di supporto (AI, StackOverflow, ecc)?
 Se sì, come?**
 - I used ChatGPT to learn about .NET, i didn't even know how to create a project or a sln solution or do imports.
-I used it to ask for simple code snippets, examples on how to implement stuff ( the api rest, middlewares, services, header access, etc ) and then i would follow up by asking about the code snippts and cross validate with the docs, as some examples given were pretty outdated
+I used it to ask for simple code snippets, examples on how to implement stuff ( the api rest, middlewares, services, header access, etc ) and then i would follow up by asking about the code snippts and cross validate with the docs, as some examples given were pretty outdated.

+- The docs as i mentioned, it allowed me to learn what patterns to follow and how to implement the API, and also to learn about the framework in general.

 - I also used Copilot, i use it most of the time to avoid writing boilerplate code so i can focus on the actual logic of the project